-Solvency
+Solvency Measures

 When assessing the adequacy of the assets and future contribution rates, both the long-term and short-term solvency positions should be considered.
-To assess the solvency position, I have considered the following funding solvency measures:
+To assess the solvency position, we have considered the following funding solvency measures:

-- Vested Benefits Index (VBI), the ratio of assets to the vested benefits, which represent the total amount which the Fund would be required to pay if all members were to voluntarily leave service (or are payable for benefits in the form of lifetime pension or deferred benefits) on the investigation date;1 - The Present Value of Accrued Benefits Index (PVABI), the ratio of assets to the present value of accrued benefits, which represents the value in today's dollars, of expected future benefits payable based on membership completed to the valuation date,1 and - The MRBI, the ratio of assets to the portion of the Minimum Requisite Benefits (MRB) as defined in the Fund's Benefit Certificate that relates to defined benefits.1
+- Vested Benefits Index (VBI), the ratio of assets to the vested benefits, which represent the total amount which the Fund would be required to pay if all members were to voluntarily leave service (or are payable for benefits in the form of lifetime pension or deferred benefits) on the investigation date:1 - The Present Value of Accrued Benefits Index (PVABI), the ratio of assets to the present value of accrued benefits, which represents the value in today's dollars, of expected future benefits payable based on membership completed to the valuation date, and - The MRBI, the ratio of assets to the portion of the Minimum Requisite Benefits (MRB) as defined in the Fund's Benefit Certificate that relates to defined benefits.
+This measure is different to the Minimum Requisite Benefits Index under Regulation 9.15 of the Superannuation Industry (Supervision) Regulations 1994, which results in a calculation that is not defined for the Fund as it has no current members with defined benefits.